-The St. Lucie Appraisal Company prepares its automobile diminished value reports based on six new car dealers’ opinions of how much value your car has lost because it was repaired after a collision.
+AUTODIMINISHEDVALUE.COM prepares its automobile diminished value reports based on six new car dealers’ opinions of how much value your car has lost because it was repaired after a collision.
 It has always been known that used-car buyers in North Carolina favor purchasing previously undamaged cars to repaired ones – even if repairs were perfectly done.
 But until CARFAX came along it was virtually impossible to know one from the other.
 Now that repaired vehicles can be easily identified by having the dealer order a CARFAX report, these cars and the stigma of their being previously repaired eroded their trade-in values, sometimes considerably.
 This type of loss is known as “inherent diminished value.”
 Inherent diminished value, as many people know, simply means that, as a result of previous repairs to a motor vehicle and the resultant bad CARFAX report, the vehicle is worth less than a similar vehicle that was never involved in a collision.
-The first step toward recovering that lost value is hiring a licensed independent appraiser specializing in automobile diminished value reports.
+The first step toward recovering that lost value is hiring a North Carolina Licensed Appraiser specializing in automobile diminished value reports.

 Hire a North Carolina Diminished Value Expert

 One reliable indicator can be considered relevant regarding North Carolina diminished value – how much less the dealer will offer for your trade-in as a result of a bad CARFAX report.
-If a consumer or attorney in North Carolina needs to hire a diminished value appraiser, the appraisal should preferably be done on the basis of actual dealer opinions rather than the use of formulas or auction results.
+If a consumer or attorney in North Carolina needs to hire a diminished value appraiser, the appraisal should preferably be done on the basis of unbiased dealer opinions rather than the use of formulas, algorithms, online ad comparisons or auction results.

 Do you need us to physically inspect the car?
-For INHERENT DIMINISHED VALUE claims, a physical inspection of the repaired car is unnecessary and only serves to line the appraiser’s pocket as you will be charged more for this service.
-The car is fixed.
-Repairs were satisfactorily done.
-There’s nothing to see.
-Let’s move on to why your car is worth less – because it now has a repair history.
-In the case of REPAIR-RELATED diminished value claims, which is a loss of value because of shoddy repairs we will send an appraiser because a physical inspection is, indeed, necessary.
+For INHERENT DIMINISHED VALUE claims, a physical inspection of the repaired car is unnecessary as our research is based on a properly repaired vehicle.
+Focus on to why your car is worth less – because it now has a repair history.
 Your claim, as well as 99% of diminished value claims, represents INHERENT DIMINISHED VALUE which is the loss of value because the vehicle now has a repair history or bad Carfax.

-The automobile diminished value report you receive from St. Lucie Appraisal is based entirely on the opinions of used car managers at six automobile dealerships in North Carolina.
+The automobile diminished value report you receive from AUTODIMINISHEDVALUE.COM is based entirely on the opinions of used car managers at six automobile dealerships in North Carolina.
 By making a claim against the insurance company of the responsible driver, consumers should be able to recoup every dollar lost in value by submitting an Automobile Diminished Value Appraisal to the insurance adjuster.

 Click on the payment button above to pay by Credit Card or Paypal.
 The fee for an Automobile Diminished Value Report is